willchang/WCConnectionRequest/README.md

 The full flexibility of **WCConnectionRequest** is seen when creating subclasses and overriding methods to customize behaviour for a specific web service.
 After subclassing, these connection requests would be used the same way as above (except without setting an `NSURLRequest *` property as the request is handled internally).

+Example can be found in the project in this repository.

 Implement `- (NSURL *)url` When Subclassing
 -------------------------------------------